 Students have the capacity to engage in designing their life after college through early discovery and ongoing exploration.
 Guided by peer and professional career design consultants, students have expanded opportunities to discover their interests and build future-focused skills together with other students, alumni and industry experts through robust career communities.

-The Career Design Center facilitates a wide range of Experiential Learning opportunities for students to apply their skills to areas of interest including Undergraduate Research Projects, Student Employment opportunities across campus, internships and the Internship Equity Fund.
+The Career Design Center facilitates a wide range of Experiential Learning opportunities for students to apply their skills to areas of interest including internships with companies, Undergraduate Research Projects with faculty, Student Employment opportunities across campus, the Internship Equity Fund and the Internship Emergency and Support fund.

 The Career Services Fee was charged for the first time in fall 2020.
-With a goal of increasing students’ access to career and life design, the fee supports a career design studio in real life and online to so students can explore 24/7, while also expanding students’ social capital and employer connections through expanded technologies.
+With a goal of increasing students’ access to career education, experiential learning opportunities and job search resources, the fee supports a career design studio in real life and online to so students can access resources 24/7, while also expanding students’ social capital and employer connections through expanded technologies.

-Record participation levels for the STEAM Job + Internship fair and spring virtual and in-person 2-day Hiring Summit, employer on-campus hosted interviews and new industry-specific employer showcases.
-Launched new student-to-alumni mentoring platform Connect-a-Bull in collaboration with the Office of Alumni Engagement, hosted the first Future of Work Summit with employers and the first all career community connections carnival connecting students with alumni in industries of interest to build their network.
+Significant employer participation engaging with students via the STEAM and Rehab Sciences job/internship fairs in the fall, Hiring Summit in the Spring, and employer information sessions and interviewing days throughout the year .
+Established participation by more than 4,000 alumni on Connect-a-Bull in collaboration with the Office of Alumni Engagement, hosted the Future of Work Summit with employers, Fast46 on-campus networking event for students with UB alumni anda career community connections carnival connecting students with alumni in industries of interest to build their network.

 Steve Simpson